mtorpey/wooden-ships/2-basic.md

 8. A ship may make only one 60 degree turn per hex in a movement execution phase.
 A 60 degree turn is equivalent to turning the bow to face an adjacent hexside.
-Since each ship counter occupies 2 hexes, as a ship\'s bow is pivoted 60 degrees to point to a new hexside, the stern will swing into a new hex.
+Since each ship counter occupies 2 hexes, as a ship's bow is pivoted 60 degrees to point to a new hexside, the stern will swing into a new hex.
 9. The turning ability number on the ship counter represents the maximum number of turns that ship may make in a movement execution